-To the west of Quinto do Lago is the resort of Vilamoura.
-The centre point of Vilamoura is a marina with lots of bars and restaurants, as well as some nightclubs.
-There are beaches either side of the marina.
+To the west of Quinto do, Lago is the resort of Vilamoura.
+The center point of Vilamoura is a marina with lots of bars and restaurants, as well as some nightclubs.
+There are beaches on either side of the marina.

 Next to Vilamoura is the lively resort of Albufeira, which has long beaches lined with bars and restaurants, and good nightlife.

 To the west of the city of Lagos, the Algarve is much less developed and the beaches are quieter.
 At the western point of the coast is the resort of Sagres, which has the best surfing and windsurfing in the Algarve.